droidsheep86/wordpress-docker/README.md

 ## docker-compose.yml Overview

-Your `docker-compose.yml` should define services such as:
+The `docker-compose.yml` should define services such as:

 * **nginx** (reverse proxy)
 * **wordpress** (Apache + PHP-FPM container)